Pelli SandaD

 Pelli SandaD is a 2021 Indian Telugu-language musical romantic comedy film directed by debutant Gowri Ronanki under the supervision of K. Raghavendra Rao.
-Produced by Madhavi Kovelamudi, Shobu Yarlagadda and Prasad Devineni, the film features Roshan Meka, Sreeleela, and Shivani Rajashekar.
+Produced by Madhavi Kovelamudi, Shobu Yarlagadda and Prasad Devineni, the film features Roshan Meka, Sreeleela, Shivani Rajashekar, and Rajendra Prasad.

 The film is a spiritual sequel of the 1996 film of the same name.
 It marks the acting debut of Raghavendra Rao (who directed the previous film) and the Telugu debut of Sreeleela.
 The music was composed by M. M. Keeravani with cinematography by Sunil Kumar Nama and editing by Tammiraju.
 It was released on 15 October 2021.

 Plot

 Maya is an aspirant filmmaker, who expresses interest to helm the biopic of Dronacharya awardee Vasishta.
 She threatens her father to commit suicide in case Vasishta does not authorize the project and tell his story.
 After several comical pleadings of her father, the reluctant Vashshta budges and goes down the memory to narrate his story of how he won over his love interest Sahasra.
 In 1996, Vasishta and Sahasra met at a wedding, and it is love at first sight for both of them.
 The main obstacle to their union is Sahasra's father Pattabhi Ramayya, the strict family patriarch who is completely against love marriage.
 How Vasishta convinces the headstrong father and proves that he is a worthy match for his daughter forms the rest of the story.